Join a multidisciplinary team – take control and improve the healthcare system for you and your patients

 What do the current Birthing Team doctors say

-To date, we have two clinician owned Birthing Teams actively practicing this way in South Africa – one in Berea, Johannesburg and another in Central Durban – Pretoria and Cape Town will soon follow.
+To date, we have two clinician owned Birthing Teams actively practicing this way in South Africa – one in Parktown, Johannesburg, one in Arcadia Pretoria, one in Central Durban and another in Polokwane – Bloemfontein and Cape Town will soon follow.
 This is what the clinicians in The Birthing Teams have to say.

 “We are a team that has since become a family, concerned with giving back to another family a healthy mother and a healthy baby” – Dr Mokgohloe Tshabalala at The Birthing Team in Johannesburg